 The Lakewood Rehabilitation - Area 2 - Pitts Avenue project is a sewer rehabilitation project for the area upstream of the Lakewood Pump Station.
 This project also includes rehabilitating the sewer upstream of the Gail Drive, Villas of Lakemeade #1, and Villas of Lakemeade #2 Pump Stations.
 The total area evaluated for rehabilitation includes approximately 54,000 linear feet of gravity sewer and 282 manholes.
 Design began on March 15, 2021, and was completed in November 2021.
 The resulting project consists of the rehabilitation of approximately 1,200 linear feet of gravity sewer, 25 manholes, and 85 service laterals within Metro's rights-of-way and easements, along with post-construction smoke testing of the entire project area.
 Advertisement for construction began on November 18, 2021, and construction quotations were received on December 16, 2021.
-The construction Notice-to-Proceed was issued on February 14, 2022, and construction activities will continue through the upcoming quarter.
+The construction Notice-to-Proceed was issued on February 14, 2022.
+Construction activities associated with the initial scope were completed in mid-2022.
+Additional repairs to address defects identified through post-construction smoke testing continued through late 2022 and early 2023.
+All work associated with the project was substantially complete on March 3, 2023.